 - Finished water TOC compliance is determined in accordance with the requirements of 310 CMR 22.07E (6)(e)4a.
-TOC levels for 2006 were in compliance with applicable criteria. - Turbidity is a measure of the cloudiness of the water.
+TOC levels for 2007 were in compliance with applicable criteria. - Turbidity is a measure of the cloudiness of the water.
 Turbidity is monitored because it is a good indicator of water quality and the effectiveness of filtration.
-Reported turbidity is monitored at the clearwell.
-A turbidity value of less than 0.3 NTU is acceptable. - The Massachusetts DEP Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
-Sodiumsensitive individuals, such as experiencing hypertension, kidney failure, or congestive heart disease, should be aware of the sodium levels where exposures are being carefully controlled. - Gross alpha, beta particle, and perchlorate testing was performed in 2004.
-The Massachusetts DEP Office of Research and Standards has set an interim guideline of 1 ppb for perchlorate. - Because past monitoring results for radium have been extremely low, the Board is now on a 9-year monitoring interval. - Lead and copper testing was performed in May and June of 2006.
-See lead and copper compliance monitoring section below for details on lead and copper sampling. - Some people who drink water containing trihalomethanes in excess of the MCL over many years experience problems with their livers, kidneys, or central nervous systems.
-They may have a greater risk of getting cancer. - The highest detected level is based on the average of four quarterly samples as required by regulation - The highest level allowed (MCL) for total trihalomethanes and haloacetic acids based on the average of four quarterly samples. - 10 Asbestos sampling was completed in 2005. - Highest level detected is based on the running annual average of data from the last three quarters of 2005 and the four quarters of 2006.
+95% of monthly samples must be < 0.3 NTU and no samples can exceed 1 NTU. - Fluoride also has a SMCL of 2 ppm. - The Massachusetts DEP Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
+Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart disease, should be aware of the sodium levels if exposures are being carefully controlled. - 5 This value is the average concentration of sodium and is not the maximum per the state regulations. - Gross alpha and beta particle testing was performed in 2004, and will be performed again in 2014. - Because past monitoring results for radium have been extremely low, the Board is now on a 9-year monitoring interval.
+Radium testing was performed in 2003. - 8 See lead and copper compliance monitoring section below for details on lead and copper sampling. - Some people who drink water containing trihalomethanes in excess of the MCL over many years experience problems with their livers, kidneys, or central nervous systems.
+They may have a greater risk of getting cancer. - The highest detected level is based on the average of four quarterly samples as required by regulation. - The highest level allowed (MCL) for total trihalomethanes and haloacetic acids based on the average of four quarterly samples. - Highest level detected is based on the running annual average of data from the last three quarters of 2006 and the four quarters of 2007. - These samples were collected from the source water prior to treatment and have not been treated.
+They are part of a required sampling program regulated under the Long Term 2 Enhanced Surface Water Treatment Rule and they will be used to help determine if additional treatment of the source water is required.
+As part of this rule, the samples are also analyzed for Cryptosporidium, but it was not detected in the source water.
+The microbial and turbidity levels were effectively reduced to meet all regulations in the treated water.